Anthropology (ANTH)

 May Be Stacked With: ANTH A452

-ANTH A654 Advanced Studies in Culture and Ecology 3 Credits
+ANTH A654 Culture and Ecology 3 Credits

 Special Note: Graduate students will be assigned more in-depth research, additional class readings and mentoring positions for undergraduates.